 The advancement in technology has truly shaken up media coverage.
 The internet has provided quicker access to information from around the world and people reporting things themselves through social media platforms, such as Twitter, has impacted newspaper sales.

-As someone who studied a journalism degree, I clearly see a future for news publications to continue because the need for people to find out accurate and reliable information will also be there, however, the format in which people receive this information will continue to shift as the years go on.
+As someone who studied a journalism degree and has worked in PR for around a decade, I clearly see a future for news publications to continue because the need for people to find out accurate and reliable information from trusted sources will always be there, however, the format in which people receive this information will continue to shift as the years go on.

-The Athletic’s success has also shown how successful developing an online platform can be.
-Embracing technology and using a subscription model for viewers to access their news has allowed the platform to reach a global audience and make sure readers are always accessing up to date and interesting information.
+The success of Poets&Quants and other online-only media has also shown how successful developing these platforms can be.
+Embracing technology and, for some, using a subscription model for viewers to access their news has allowed platforms to reach global audiences and make sure readers are always accessing up to date and interesting information.

 From a time where broadcast news was seen as the modern and new format over print media, online news has quickly taken up that mantel.